Over 40 Years of Manufacturing Tree Transplanters

 In the late 80’s successful international expansion reigned for BIG JOHN.
 During this time, pod trailers and freestanding pods were at the beginning of their development.
 These machines transport multiple numbers of trees at the same time.
 The free-standing pods are very useful for temporary storage of rootballs and trees on the job site.
 Numerous other developments continued rapidly in the late 80’s and throughout the 90’s to improve the transplanter as well.
 Over the years, Big John has sustained its position as the leading manufacturer of large tree transplanting and transporting equipment.

-On April 1, 2015 The Blankenship family sold BIG JOHN to Stephen & Melissa Choate and Brad and Marie Skolout.
+On April 1, 2015 The Blankenship family sold BIG JOHN to Stephen & Melissa Choate.
 New ideas, improvements and new equipment are underway!
 Stay tuned!
 The BIG JOHN Family is growing!